 The tension: South Africa remains one of the world’s most unequal societies, so pressure for redistribution is unlikely to disappear.

-South Africa will not impose a wealth tax on its richest citizens, Finance Minister Enoch Godongwana confirmed on July 2, arguing that income tax raises far more money at far lower cost.
+South Africa will not impose a wealth tax on its richest citizens, Finance Minister Enoch Godongwana confirmed on July 2.
+He argued that income tax raises far more money at far lower cost.
 The South Africa wealth tax debate ends, for now, in a clear win for the country’s billionaires.

 South Africa wealth tax debate — Sandton skyline in Johannesburg